cp-algorithms/cp-algorithms/src/algebra/primality_tests.md

 This is the simplest form of a prime check.
 You can optimize this function quite a bit, for instance by only checking all odd numbers in the loop, since the only even prime number is 2.
+Multiple such optimizations are described in the article about [integer factorization](./algebra/factorization.html).

 ## Fermat primality test

 This is a probabilistic test.

-Fermat's little theorem (see also [Euler's totient function](https://cp-algorithms.com/algebra/phi-function.html)) states, that for a prime number $p$ and a coprime integer $a$ the following equation holds:
+Fermat's little theorem (see also [Euler's totient function](https://cp-algorithms.com/algebra/phi-function.html)) states, that for a prime number $p$ and coprime integer $a$ the following equation holds:

 $$a^{p-1} \equiv 1 \bmod p$$